From the coast to the foothills.

 What are Microclimates?

 A microclimate is a local set of atmospheric conditions that differ from the surrounding area, often with slight differences but sometimes substantially.
 The term may refer to areas as small as a few square meters or as large as many square kilometres.
-Microclimates can affect not only temperature but also rainfall, air pressure, and wind.
+Microclimates can affect temperature, rainfall, air pressure, and wind.
 That means that it can increase the frequency of fog, the intensity of storms, the concentration of polluted air, and how long it remains.

 Unintentional urban microclimates

 Several factors go into creating unhealthy urban microclimates.
-Human-generated heat is a big part of it, and much of that is caused by things like internal combustion car engines that use fossil fuels.
+Human-generated heat is a big part of it, which is caused by internal combustion car engines that use fossil fuels.
 Cars also add pollutants and humidity to the air.
-All of the heat-retaining paved space needed for cars simply makes matters worse.
+All of the heat-retaining paved space needed for cars makes matters worse.

 Poor building construction and design also play a part, specifically wasteful energy consumption, shoddy insulating materials, and inefficient building management practices.
 And short-sighted urban planning of the height and arrangement of buildings can create stifling canyons of urban heat.

 Undesirable urban microclimates are a global phenomenon.
 In Atlanta, the number of thunderstorms rises in line with increases in road traffic.
-In the 1950s, London’s naturally occurring fog became denser and more polluted by the increase in car traffic and coal-fired energy emissions.
+In the 1950s, London’s naturally occurring fog became denser and more polluted by increased car traffic and coal-fired energy emissions.

-The most-reported effect that appears in the media has been urban heat islands (UHI).
+The most-reported effect in the media has been urban heat islands (UHI).
 In Melbourne, temperatures increased to 1.13°C higher than in the surrounding less-urbanized areas.
 And average temperatures in Tokyo have risen by 3°C over the past century while only rising 1°C for the country as a whole.
 These higher temperatures then create a ripple effect on air movements.
-And they’re expensive: the UHI of Los Angeles generates additional energy costs of $100 million per year.
-Combining these with the significant impacts coming from climate change, it is important for communities to understand this problem and prepare, discuss and communicate their concerns to our political representatives.
+And they’re expensive: the UHI of Los Angeles generates additional energy costs of $100 million annually.
+Combining these with the significant impacts coming from climate change, communities must understand this problem and prepare, discuss and communicate their concerns to our political representatives.

 More information about microclimates can be found here: